mGueto/PracticaIS-G1/README.md

 ### 3.1 Main Interface

-The main interface consists of a left sidebar where you can access all functions offered by the application.
+The main interface consists of a left sidebar where you can access all functions offered by the application

 ### 3.2 Variable Selection